mgsloan/mgsloan-dotfiles/env/home-dir-git.md

 * Setting `workdir` to `../` causes it to use your `HOME` dir.
 Could also set it to `$HOME` if you'd prefer to be able to move `.home.git` elsewhere.

-* Setting `hooksPath` to `./env/git-hooks` uses a precommit hook described in the "Safety git hooks" section below.

 ## Usage with magit

 I typically use [magit](https://magit.vc/) to update this repo.
 To do